Kage-forge/KageMux/README.md

 ***

-## 📜 The ShadowForge Archives
+## 📜 The Project Archives

-Curious about how KageMux evolved from a basic CLI wrapper into a kinetic batch automation workspace?
-Review the complete development history, feature deployments, and architectural upgrades in the [Project Milestones](https://github.com/Kage-forge/KageMux/blob/main/archives.md).
+Curious about how KageMux evolved from a basic command-line wrapper into an advanced batch automation workspace?
+Review the complete development history and feature updates in the [Project Milestones](https://github.com/Kage-forge/KageMux/blob/main/archives.md).